danswer-ai/danswer/README.md

 ## 🚧 Roadmap
 * Chat/Conversation support.
 * Organizational understanding.
+* Code Search
+* Structured Query Languages (SQL, Excel formulas, etc.)
-* Ability to locate and suggest experts.
+* Ability to locate and suggest experts from your team.

 ## 💡 Contributing
 Looking to contribute?
 Please check out the [Contribution Guide](CONTRIBUTING.md) for more details.